 Detailing the Ring-Necked Pheasant

-Rooster pheasants have a beautiful iridescent copper-and-gold plumage with a red face and a glowing white collar.
-They have a raspy crow that is unique to the species and can be heard from up to a mile away.
-The loud flyers can burst from the brushy cover while cackling the entire time.
+Fortunately there's no confusing a rooster and a hen pheasant.
+Roosters have a beautiful iridescent copper-and-gold plumage with a red face and a glowing white collar.
+Their raspy crow is equally as unmistakable, as one of these loud flyers can be heard cackling from a mile away as the burst from brushy cover.

-Hens make a nest site on the ground in dense cover, which is usually a shallow depression lined with grass, leaves, and weeds.
-Her clutch of eggs is generally 6-12 which incubate around 23-28 days before hatching.
-The downy young leave the nest with the hen shortly after that, mostly feeding themselves for about 10-12 weeks.
+Hens, on the other hand, will make a nest site on the ground in dense cover, which is most often a fairly shallow depression lined with grass and leaves that protects her clutch of 6-12 eggs, which take 23-28 days to incubate before hatching.
+They downy young will leave the nest shortly after, feeding themselves for about 10-12 weeks.

 During successful drives or in areas where the birds are cooperating, hunters need to be patient and wait for the flush.
 Sure, it's easier said than done, but nothing gives a hunter more opportunities to get it right quite like pheasant hunting.
 The same can be said for those times when it seems like every pheasant in that great field you've been hunting has picked up and left for greener pastures.
 If you know birds are in an area but have hunkered down, work the cover slowly and methodically.